godotengine/godot-docs/tutorials/3d/3d_performance_and_limitations.rst

 -  Morphs (shape keys)
 -  Vertex Lit Objects (common on mobile)

-Texture Compression
+Texture compression
 -------------------

 Godot offers to compress textures of 3D models when imported (VRAM compression).
-Video Ram compression is not as efficient in size as PNG or JPG when stored, but increase performance enormously when drawing.
+Video RAM compression is not as efficient in size as PNG or JPG when stored, but increase performance enormously when drawing.

 This is because the main goal of texture compression is bandwidth